babyfish-ct/graphql-state/README.md

 This is the essence of UI, also the biggest trouble of UI development.

-**The framework allows developers to focus only on the main changes, because extra mutations are handled automatically**
+**The framework allows developers to focus only on the main mutation, because extra mutations are handled automatically**

 ## About REST